 Then just the day to day purchases, like coffee and food and that, is much more expensive here than at home.
 The transport and the utilities are actually very reasonable so at least that’s something.

 Moving from Ireland to New York.
 Did it happen as quick as it looked?

 Trust me, not at all.
 The overall process began in March 2019, so all in all it took about 10 months.
 We knew going in to this that it wasn’t going to happen overnight so we prepared ourselves for a bit of a wait – I was patient, for once in my whole entire life :p Check out the photo below, we kicked off the visa process and the de-cluttering of our house in May.

 Darren and I only received our US Visas in January 2020, so we couldn’t officially say that we were moving to New York until then.
 Once we received our visas, there was no going back and that’s when we told you guys 🙂

 What do you work as?

-I work in Financial Services and Darren works in Digital Marketing.
+I work in Financial Services and Darren works in Marketing.

 How long do you plan on staying in New York?

 We have no plan really, we’re just taking each day as it comes, and living in the moment.
-Although we’re definitely not staying here forever… a couple of years, maybe (famous last words :)).
-While we’re here, we definitely want to travel and see as much of this side of the world as possible (when we can of course).
+Although we’re definitely not staying here forever (famous last words :)).
+While we’re here, we definitely want to travel and see as much of this side of the world as possible.
 Places that we might not have seen otherwise, like even remote, random places in the middle of nowhere.
-You those dirt roads that go for miles and miles and the motels with the flashing “No Vacancy” signs from horror films… I want to experience all of that haha!
+You know those dirt roads that go for miles and miles and the motels with the flashing “No Vacancy” signs from horror films… I want to experience all of that haha!